Safe Model Predictive Diffusion with Shielding: CONCLUSION

 where $\delta(\cdot)$ is a Dirac delta function and $\IndicatorFunction(\cdot)$ is an indicator function.
 In words, $p_{0}$ places probability mass on trajectories that are kinodynamically feasible and satisfying constraints, and exponentially favors low-cost ones.
 Obtaining the solution $Y^{*}$ from solving the trajectory optimization problem in \eqref{eq:to} is equivalent to sampling from the target distribution in \eqref{eq:target_distribution} given a low temperature $\lambda \to 0$~\cite{pan_model-based_2024}.

 In trajectory optimization tasks, since the dynamics~$f$ and objective function~$J$ are known, we can evaluate the unnormalized probability $p_{0}(Y)$ for any given trajectory $Y$.
-However, sampling directly from the target distribution $p_{0}$ is generally intractable due to its high-dimensionality and sparse manifold.
+However, sampling directly from the target distribution $p_{0}$ is generally intractable because of its high dimensionality and the sparsity of the feasible manifold.